vasily789/atn/README.md

-# Breaking Time Invariance: Assorted-Time Normalization for RNNs paper Supplementary Material
+# Breaking Time Invariance: Assorted-Time Normalization for RNNs

 This repository contains the code used in the <a href="https://arxiv.org/abs/2209.14439">Breaking Time Invariance: Assorted-Time Normalization for RNNs paper</a>.